manuGil/lecture-notes/git-lecture-notes.md

 $ cat count-lines.py
 ```

 #### b.
-Restore version to without any docstring [Optional]
+Restore the verson without any Docstring [Optional]

-> **Aditional example.
-Ask particpants to do it.
-Used if on schedule**
+> **Additional example, used only if on schedule.
+Ask particpants to do them by themselves.**

 ```shell
 $ git checkout f9d7e9c count-lines.py
 ```

 > **Changes go to the staging area; they are not committed.** However, we always can go back to any version we have committed.
-To go back to the newest version, check out to HEAD.
+To go back to the newest version by checking out to HEAD.

 * check out to HEAD